 - Receive online status alerts and updates via the AIMS dashboard, email, or both: AIMS updates and alerts help you avoid common mistakes, such as missing deadlines, and help you quickly resolve issues, such as missing information in a pending application.

 Keep in mind that it takes approximately 50 days from the date TABC receives a complete application to issue a new license.

 After you know how much a liquor license costs in Texas as well as the process of getting it, you also need to think about the point software that will run the activities of your liquor business.
 And for that, KORONA POS is the ideal solution.
 KORONA POS is a point of sale software developed especially for retail businesses such as liquor stores, convenience stores, wine shops, and similar operations.

 KORONA POS offers several outstanding solutions for businesses.
 The software also allows you to accept multiple payment types, including Visa, Mastercard, American Express, Apple Pay, and Google Pay, and can take any payment processor that suits you best.
 The system can help you manage inventory, verify age, manage promotions and analyze both product and employee performance.
 Click on the link below for a free demo to learn more about how KORONA POS can help your business.

 It generally takes between 45 and 60 days to obtain a liquor license in Texas.
 Please note that this depends on the type of permit or license.
 In addition, this time frame also depends on the type of certification in the county and city of the proposed location.
 It can take more than two months to obtain a license/permit.
-That being said, you should begin your application process well before you plan to open your store to the public.
+That being said, you should begin your application process well before opening your store to the public.

 The cost of your liquor license will be determined by your business’s location, local laws, bonding requirements, and the amount you owe according to the TABC’s License and Permit Fee Schedule.